-Wild plant species are quite numerous.
-The richness of natural communities depends on the diversity of the spaces that make up the urban ecosystem because each type of environment, which corresponds to a type of use, has its own set of species: lawns, wastelands, vegetable gardens, etc. Depending on management practices, we can move from grass to grass, grassland, wasteland or even urban forests.
+Wild plant species are quite few wild plant species.
+The richness of natural communities depends on the diversity of the spaces that make up the urban ecosystem because each type of environment, which corresponds to a type of use, has its own set of species: lawns, wastelands, vegetable gardens, etc. Depending on management practices, we can move from grass to lawn, meadow, wasteland or even urban forests.
 Naturalist databases report annual bluegrass (Poa annua L.), dandelion (Taraxacum officinale F.H.
 Wigg) or Canadian fleabane (Erigeron canadensis L.) as some of the most common species (Figure 7).
 In general, species are very common.
 For many of them, they are pioneer or ruderal species.
 They are well adapted to the disturbances linked to the activities of city dwellers, trampling, mowing or regular uprooting.
 There are about 1000 plant species in Paris intramuros.

 The most threatened are wetland plants that have been largely drained during the urbanization phases.
 Some ferns in particular are protected because they are becoming scarce in the city.

 Among all the plants living in cities, some species come from remote areas and have significant proliferation capacities.
 They are called invasive alien species (see Climate change and globalization, drivers of insect invasions & When invasive plants also wander in the fields).
 Many of them, coming from hot countries, find in cities the conditions favourable to their proliferation.
 The roads give them access to the hearts of cities.